-During 1994, members of the Board of Directors who were not employees of the Company ("Outside Directors") received an annual fee of \$17,000 and an additional fee of \$1,000 for each meeting attended.
-For 1995, Outside Directors are to receive an annual fee of \$20,000 (\$22,000 for Outside Directors who are chairpersons of either the Compensation Committee or Audit Committee) and an additional fee of \$1,000 for each meeting attended.
+Members of the Board of Directors who are not employees of the Company ("Outside Directors") receive an annual fee of \$20,000 (\$22,000 for Outside Directors who are chairpersons of either the Compensation Committee or the Audit Committee) and an additional fee of \$1,000 for each meeting attended.
 In addition, in 1993 each Outside Director received a nondiscretionary grant of options to purchase 3,000 shares of Common Stock under the 1993 Stock Option Plan.
 Each Outside Director will automatically receive an additional grant of 3,000 options on every third anniversary of the date of the initial grant of options.
 Directors are reimbursed for travel and other expenses relating to attendance at Board and Committee meetings.